FaithAlone.net

 17 All unrighteousness is sin: and there is a sin not unto death.

-Repenting of sins, then, is repenting of all unrighteousness, which takes extreme dedication and effort, and doing many good things, meaning if it were a requirement for Salvation, saying that Salvation is "not of works, lest any man should boast" (Ephesians 2:8-9), would be a laughable lie that means nothing.
+Repenting of sins, then, is repenting of all unrighteousness, which takes extreme dedication and effort, in contrast to Salvation, which is "not of works, lest any man should boast" (Ephesians 2:8-9).

-The above passages are proof that those who teach this false doctrine do not understand how high the Bible's standard for "sin" actually is.
-By telling someone to "repent of sin", you are telling them to be perfectly righteous, and do many things that require work on their end.
+The above passages are proof that those who teach this doctrine do not understand how high the Bible's standard for "sin" actually is.
+By telling someone to "repent of sin", one is telling them to be perfectly righteous, and do many things that require work on their end.
 If they were automatic, or didn't require work on the part of the believer, they would not need to be given as commandments in the first place.

-In summary - repenting of sin is not just stopping doing the bad things.
-It's a requirement to actively do all the good things as well.
+In summary - repenting of sin is not just stopping doing the bad things that one does.
+It is a requirement to actively do all the good things as well.
 Both of these things take work on behalf of the believer, which explains the hundreds of exhortations in the New Testament to do them, none of which would be required if it were automatic, or guaranteed.

 Repenting of Sin is a Process